lmmx/polars-fastembed/README.md

 ## Performance Notes

-- Benchmarking shows `Xenova/all-MiniLM-L6-v2` is the fastest, ~8ms per 1k tokens
+- Benchmarking shows `Xenova/all-MiniLM-L6-v2` is the fastest, ~8ms per 1k tokens, or ~5ms/1k tok with GPU
 - No batching or explicit parallelism is used in the Rust embedding code

 ### Embed